 Sometimes a dessert calls your name loudly and clearly—maybe it’s about when you eat it (at a celebration or when you’re in an especially good mood) or maybe it’s just that perfect mixture of sweetness and texture.
-For at least one of our guests, the magic combination of ingredients in our Vegan Pecan Bars elicited that kind of gastronomic joy.
-I have a feeling that many more of you will share her enthusiasm after you give them a try.
+For some of our guests, the magic combination of ingredients in our Vegan Pecan Bars elicited that kind of gastronomic joy.
 Gratitude goes to our head baker, Cathy Ligenza, and her baking team for perfecting this recipe.

 Vegan Pecan Bars

 Makes one 9-by-13-inch pan.

 1 cup pecan meal (finely ground pecans)

 1/2 cup oat flour

 1/3 cup maple syrup

 1 1/4 cup organic dark sugar (sucanat)